Skip to main content

 Evenly bronzed skin with a subtle glow is a coveted feature, as it’s generally an indication of bright, warm summer days spent by the pool or at the beach.
 The only problem is that basking in the sun has serious ramifications in the form of sun damage, fine lines and wrinkles, and an increased risk of skin cancer.
 Fortunately, there’s a safer, alternative way to get the sun-kissed look you’re after: self-tanners.

-The Bali Body self-tanner on a vanity.
+The Bali Body Self Tanning Mousse self-tanner sitting on a vanity.

 Credit: Reviewed / Marissa Bracker